Final Fantasy VI: Mobile platforms and PC

+Xbox Series X & S

+The "Pixel Remaster series" version of Final Fantasy VI was announced and launched for Xbox Series X/S in September 2024, marking the first release of the game alongside the other NES/SNES entries of the series on any Xbox consoles.

 Reception

-Contemporary
+Initial

 Final Fantasy VI received critical acclaim and was commercially successful in Japan upon release.
 In mid-1994, Square's publicity department reported that the game had sold 2.55 million copies in Japan, where it became the best-selling video game of 1994.
 In the United States, where it went on sale in the last quarter of 1994, it was the top-selling Super NES game in October and became the year's eighth best-selling Super NES cartridge.
 Despite this, it was not a commercial success in that region, according to Sakaguchi.
 As of March 2003, the game had shipped 3.48 million copies worldwide, with 2.62 million of those copies being shipped in Japan and 860,000 abroad.
 Final Fantasy Collection sold over 400,000 copies in 1999, making it the 31st-best-selling release of that year in Japan.
 Final Fantasy Anthology has sold approximately 364,000 copies in North America.
 Final Fantasy VI Advance sold over 223,000 copies in Japan by the end of 2006, one month after release.